kura/kura.gg/content/pages/go-bash-completion.rst

 Install manually
 ~~~~~~~~~~~~~~~~

-Downloads the source file from above and run the commands below.
+Download the source file from above and run the commands below.

 .. code:: bash